mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 If it doesn't, then run through the steps again, making sure you didn't miss anything.
 Setting the classpath for both the actionscript code, and the `bloxley` library, is especially important, and easy to forget.

 When running the game, you'll notice that it's similar to Sokoban before we implemented any behavior.
-You can move the player around, and he'll animate his movements, but it will treat all patches the same.
+You can move the player around, and he'll animate its movements, but it will treat all patches the same.

 But it's a start.